duckfist/MM2Random/readme.txt

 v0.3.1-beta
 - Embedded external files as resources.
 All you need now is the .exe (...and the ROM...)
+- Bug fix: Generating multiple ROMs with a set seed should now be consistently random

 v0.3.0-beta
 - New title screen